artela-network/artela-docs/docs/develop/reference/aspect-tool/guide/build-aspect/index.md

 Upon completing Aspect development, it is necessary to use the contract compilation command to verify the correctness of the Aspect code and compiles to WebAssembly.

+## Command

-you can build contract by using the following command:
+You can build contract by using the following command:

 ```bash
 npm run aspect:build